Welcome to our Collective Worship page!

 Our Christian Values are: Creativity, Peace, Trust, Compassion, Justice, Hope, Courage, Thankfulness, Truthfulness, Forgiveness, Humility, Friendship, Generosity, Respect & Reverence, Wisdom, Perseverance, Service, Responsibility.

-This term, our Christian Value is: Perseverance
+This term, our Christian Value is: Responsibility

-Over the next six weeks, we shall be exploring Perseverance in class, Key Stage and whole school collective worship sessions.
+Over the next six weeks, we shall be exploring Responsibility in class, Key Stage and whole school collective worship sessions.
 We should like to invite you, our parents and carers, to share this value with your children.

 Spirituality at St. Andrew’s CE Primary School